Overview of translations

 Language packages that contain a entire dictionary in one directory.

 You can distribute this language package as a standalone component (similar to modules and themes).
-Interestingly, it violates Magento’s modularity principles on purpose; that is, so that a system integrator can translations variations provided by extensions.
+Interestingly, it violates Magento’s modularity principles on purpose; that is, so that a system integrator can translate variations provided by extensions.

 In addition to the